vertica/spark-connector/docker/README.md

 # Docker Environment

 We provide a docker environment for testing and developing that contains the following containers:
-- `spark-connector-client-1`: The client environment.
+- `docker-client-1`: The client environment.
 This is where spark application are submitted/executed from
-- `spark-connector-hdfs-1`: The HDFS node acting as the staging file-store
+- `docker-hdfs-1`: The HDFS node acting as the staging file-store
-- `spark-connector-vertica-1`: Our Vertica database
+- `docker-vertica-1`: Our Vertica database
-- `spark-connector-minio-1`: A minio file-store container acting as an S3 file-store
+- `docker-minio-1`: A minio file-store container acting as an S3 file-store
-- `spark-connector-spark-1`: A Spark driver for our standalone cluster
+- `docker-spark-1`: A Spark driver for our standalone cluster
-- `spark-connector-spark-worker-*`: Spark workers for our standalone cluster, created in swarm mode
+- `docker-spark-worker-*`: Spark workers for our standalone cluster, created in swarm mode

-When using the Kerberos configuration the container names are simplified (e.g. `client` instead of `spark-connector-client-1`).
+When using the Kerberos configuration the container names are simplified (`client`, `hdfs`, and `vertica`, plus one for the Kerberos key server, `kdc`).
 The Spark and MinIO containers are not currently deployed for Kerberos.

 ### Starting the Environment